bwestrich/tdd-spock/README.md

 ##Don't test what's already been tested
-* Don't write unit tests for code already unit tested (by your own tests, or those of well-tested 3rd party frameworks) e.g. ok to write tests that test the Grails validator to learn Grails, but delete these when done
+* Don't write unit tests for code already unit tested (by your own tests, or those of well-tested 3rd party frameworks) For example, it's ok to write tests that test the Grails validator to learn Grails, but delete these afterwards.
 * Reduce code coverage as you move from unit to integration and functional tests.

 ##Fix or delete broken tests